yglcode/emacs-copilot/README.md

 During further integration with GPTScript, this package takes on new directions:

-  * allow seleting a region of code/text thru emacs region-select as completion target, so we can pass a whole chunk of code (even whole file content) to LLM, thus enable code transformation such as adding docs or annotations to code blocks
+  * allow seleting a region of code/text thru emacs region-select as completion target, so we can pass a whole chunk of code (with multiple incomplete type and function signatures) to LLM, thus enable multi-point completion and code transformation

+  * use documents and comments as generic prompting facility for code transformation and generation

   * support two separate copilot persona:
     * coder: for clean code generation